John McGinn: Personal life

 Raised in Clydebank where he attended St Columba's High School and St Peter the Apostle High School, John is the third of four children to parents Stephen and Mary.
 He has a twin sister, Katie, and his older brothers Stephen and Paul are also professional footballers.
 All three brothers have been with both St Mirren and Hibernian at some stage in their careers.
 Their grandfather Jack McGinn was Celtic chairman and Scottish Football Association president.
+McGinn is often known by the nickname "Meatball", a nickname stemming from a haircut he got as a child.

 McGinn often uses a 'goggles' goal celebration, a gesture of support for his nephew who is visually impaired and wears special eyewear to play football.